|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Signs that a mole may be atypical include:

 When Should I Call My Doctor?

 Benign moles do not need to be treated.
-However, surgery may be done to remove those that are unsightly or irritated.
+Surgery removes unsightly or irritated moles

-Treatment for atypical moles includes monitoring or removal.
-Atypical moles that are cancerous or suspected of being cancerous can be removed.
+Care for atypical moles includes watching it for changes or removing it.
+Atypical moles that are cancerous or suspected of being so can be removed.
 The mole tissue is examined under a microscope.
-If cancer cells are found, more surgery is done to remove any remaining portion of the mole and surrounding tissue.
+You may need more surgery to remove the rest of the mole and any healthy tissue around it.

 To detect atypical or cancerous moles early: